 Chief Executive Officer

-Luis Betances is the Chief Executive Officer for the Anchor Hospital Campus of Southern Crescent Behavioral Health System.
+Luis Betances is the Chief Executive Officer for Anchor Hospital.
 He joined the team in June 2019, bringing over 30 years of experience as a leader within the behavioral health industry.

 During his career he has held various healthcare leadership roles, with a strong background in clinical operations, business development and hospital administration.
 His experience also includes work within a variety of treatment settings, including inpatient, outpatient and residential levels of care.